rizac/eGSIM/README.md

 or here:
 https://docs.djangoproject.com/en/2.2/topics/migrations/#workflow

-In a nutshell:
+In a nutshell (DJANGO_SETTINGS_MODULE below must be changed in production):

 1. modify the code
 2. ```export DJANGO_SETTINGS_MODULE="egsim.settings_debug";python manage.py makemigrations egsim --name <migration_name>```
 3. ```export DJANGO_SETTINGS_MODULE="egsim.settings_debug";python manage.py migrate egsim```

 ("egsim" above is the app name.
 If you omit the app, all apps will be migrated.
 The command `migrate` does nothing if it detects that there is nothing to migrate)

 ### Fixing / Adding features to gmpe-smtk